codegaze/es6-module-codegaze-blog-post-code/README.md

-# Code for a post For codegaze.github.io
+# Code for a codegaze.github.io post

-This repository was created from another [Axel Rauschmayer's repository](https://github.com/rauschma/webpack-babel-demo/) to help a blog post I did about creating an ES6 module.
+This repository was created from another [Axel Rauschmayer's repository](https://github.com/rauschma/webpack-babel-demo/) to help a [blog post](http://codegaze.github.io/2015/12/27/create-an-es6-module/) I did about creating an ES6 module.

 Installation: